This Discussion channel is currently closed.

 Default_avatar

-Robert Heinzen about 8 years ago
+Robert Heinzen almost 9 years ago

 I recommend that the MPUC deny Xcel Energy's request for the three or five year rate increase.
 The residential portion of this increase is significant and cannot be passed along to others.
 It is an extremely regressive "tax".
 Instead, can Xcel implement a graded increase based on usage with the ability to apply for credits for those with medical needs?